Sir Charles Malet, 1st Baronet

-Sir Charles Warre Malet, 1st Baronet (30 December 1752 – 24 January 1815) was a British diplomat who served in the British East India Company as a Resident in the court of the Peshwa Mahrattas.
+Sir Charles Warre Malet, 1st Baronet (30 December 1752 – 24 January 1815) was a British diplomat who served in the British East India Company as a Resident in the court of the Peshwa Marathas.

 He was the oldest son of Alexander Malet (1704–1775), a rector at Combe Florey in Somerset, and his wife Ann.
 His first position was the Mughal emperor residency at Cambay from 1774 to 1785.
 He served in the East India Company and in 1785 was appointed Resident to the court of the Peshwas of Mahratta, subsequently building a house in a splendid park outside the town of Poona.

 He considered western India an asset to improve British trade with China, and considered it important to have greater control over the rulers of western India.
-When Tipu Sultan attacked Travancore in 1789, Cornwallis made an alliance with the Nizam of Hyderabad and the Peshwa of Mahratta through Malet.
-This treaty was signed with difficulty, as Tipu also sought to forge alliances with the Peshwas.
+When Tipu Sultan attacked Travancore in 1789, Cornwallis made an alliance with the Nizam of Hyderabad who ruled Hyderabad State and the Peshwa of the Marathas through Malet.
+This treaty was signed with difficulty, as Tipu also sought to forge alliances with the Maratha Peshwas.

 For his efforts Malet was created a baronet in February 1791.
 He left India in 1798 and married Susanna Wales (daughter of painter James Wales) in England.
 He continued to take an interest in India and influenced Thomas Daniell to publish Wales's paintings of the caves at Ellora, apart from writing about them.

 He was created a Fellow of the Royal Society and of the Society of Arts.
 He had eight children by Susanna, several of whom served in India: